koval64/various/README.md

 bash script

 AppImage run helper.
-Script searches in its directory given as argument file that are longer than given name and tries to run it.
+Script searches in its directory given as argument file name that has longer name than given one and tries to run it.
 Thanks to this you can put *.desktop entry in config directory, and run it from system applications menu.

 # encode_mp3